Are you keen to interact fully as an Attendee,

 Friday night’s Author/Agent/Publisher Panel discussion offers an insight into the dynamic between writer, agent and editor.
 The session will give an honest and practical overview of the publication process, with a chance for audience members to ask their own questions at the end.
 Debut author JM Joseph, his literary agent Becky Bagnell, and his editor and publisher Lena McCauley from Hachette will track Jay’s journey from first idea to final script.
 Jay will also read from his debut novel, Fire Boy.

 The First Pages Pitching Panel is your chance to see the kind of opening paragraphs that get agents’ antennae quivering.
 Over the coming months we’ll be asking for willing volunteers to submit the first page of their manuscript (MG upwards) to our prodigious panellists; Laura Williams, Imogen Cooper and Hannah Weatherill.
-Once the submission window is closed, three writers will be selected to receive public (and anonymous) supportive feedback from our trio of experts.
+Once the submission window is closed, five writers will be selected to receive public (and anonymous) supportive feedback from our trio of experts.
 The chosen writers will of course benefit from the personalised critique, but a session like this is great for the audience too, who can then revisit their own first pages with fresh eyes.
 Those booking the Attendee Package will receive instructions on how to apply and where to send their submissions before the ‘Weekend.’
 Those purchasing the View-Only or Taster View package can view recordings of the panels after the Writers’ Weekend.

 We know that for many writers, the best thing about a weekend like this is the sense of community and connection it can bring.
 It isn’t very often you have the chance to spend some dedicated time with so many people who understand the trials and joys of this most solitary of activities.
 Connecting with like-minded people is vital for creativity, which is of course especially difficult at the moment.
 Thankfully, technology can offer us a supportive and user-friendly way to get around this problem.